hzeller/gcode-multi-shell-extrude/README.md

 (Printrbot Simple Metal)

 `./multi-shell-extrude -l 0.12 -d 2 -r 16 -R 1.5 -T 4 -n 2 -h 60 -L150,150 -o50,50 > /tmp/screw-printrbot.gcode`

+### Polygon given as data file

+Here, we generate two different colors in two rounds.
+We want to print the hilbert example from the `sample/` directory.
+The shells should be 1.4mm apart.
+We want them alternating in color, so we we print two colors with each 2.8mm apart.
+The initial shell value for orange starts with -1.4mm (yes, you can give negative offsets).

+     ./multi-shell-extrude -n 3  -i -1.4 -R 2.8 -h 60 -p 180 -T 8 -o 50,50 -L250,250 -s 3.5 -D sample/hilbert.poly > /tmp/orange.gcode
+     ./multi-shell-extrude -n 3  -i 0 -R 2.8 -h 60 -p 180 -T 8 -o 50,50 -L250,250 -s 3.5 -D sample/hilbert.poly > /tmp/blue.gcode

 Describing a screw with a template
 ----------------------------------